mekukun/OC-Team1/README.md

 ![Nav + Dashboard](https://i.imgur.com/OaTMV4W.png)

+## Want to Add Images from Local Directory?
+Please create a new folder named `img` in the `assets` folder.
+Put your images in there.
+This is to organize our codes and assets neatly.

 ## DISCLAIMER!
 Each of the HTML files have the same structure but not necessarily means they have exactly the same code.
 So, please be careful.